Analysis

 • A measure of the expected impact of a sampling design on the variance of an estimator for some parameter

-• max_de=X - the regularization parameter and the trimming ratio parameter are chosen by a grid search over the 10 models with the max design effect value
+• max_de=X - The regularization parameter and the trimming ratio parameter are chosen by a grid search over the 10 models with the max design effect value

 • Default is 1.5